ziadhamdy88/THM/Notes/Shells.md

 				- A Windows 64 bit staged Meterpreter payload `windows/x64/meterpreter/reverse_tcp`.
 				- A Linux 32 bit stageless Meterpreter payload `linux/x86/meterpreter_reverse_tcp`.
 		- List payloads with `msfvenom --list payloads`.
+	- ### *WebShells*
+		- When we encounter websites that allow us an opportunity to upload, in some way or another, an executable file.
+Ideally we would use this opportunity to upload code that would activate a reverse or bind shell, but sometimes this is not possible.
+In these cases we would instead upload a web shell.
+		- A script that runs inside a web server (usually in a language such as PHP or ASP) which executes code on the server.
+		- Essentially, commands are entered into a web page, either through a HTML form, or directly as arguments in the URL,  which are then executed by the script, with the results returned and written to the page.
+		- Web shells on Kali are located in `/usr/share/webshells`.